moneyphp/money/doc/Parsing.rst

 Intl Parser
 -----------

-As it's name says, this formatter requires the `intl` extension and uses ``NumberFormatter``.
+As its name says, this parser requires the `intl` extension and uses ``NumberFormatter``.
 In order to provide the correct subunit for the specific currency, you should also provide the specific currency repository.